» Download program brochure (PDF File)

 Recent graduates from the program have received job offers from Case Western Reserve University, Bentley College, Kookmin University (Seoul, South Korea), Sogang University (Seoul, South Korea), University of Illinois, IBM, Samsung, and I2 Technologies.

-An interest in analytical problem solving abilities is required for admission into the PM PhD program.
+An interest in analytical problem solving abilities is required for admission into the OM PhD program.
 Common academic backgrounds of successful applicants in the past have included degrees in business, economics, engineering, or science, supplemented by prior work experience.